Skip to main content

 Low accuracy (4 of 18 factors)

 Hoping to become a Yale bulldog?
-When applying to such a selective school, writing standout supplemental essays can certainly give you a boost.
-Through your supplemental essays, you can create a complete picture of who you are and humanize yourself to readers.
+When applying to one of the best schools in the country (and the world!), writing standout supplemental essays isn’t just a plus, it’s practically a requirement.
+Through your supplemental essays, you can create a complete picture of who you are and make a strong case for why you are someone Yale should want on their campus.

 You can also check out these Yale essay examples to inspire your writing.